dingkimberly/AYYbot/README.md

 # Ayybot
 This is a silly Discord bot.
-Its most complicated function is validating people.

 ## To use:
 1. Clone the repository.